 As such they will do their best to convince you that their treatment is safe and effective.
 The more convincing they are then the more money they make.
 They may offer patient testimonials either from patients who truly believe they were helped or from people who are paid to say the treatment helped them.
 The bottom line is that the sellers of dubious stem cell treatments are generally in it for the big bucks.
 Admittedly I do think that some of these providers truly believe stem cells are helpful, but you’ll never see even them offering to give patients the cells at cost.
 These are instead very much for-profit operations.

-Being a “clinical trial” doesn’t always mean what you think
+Being a “clinical trial” doesn’t necessarily mean its okay

 I am contacted weekly or even daily at times by patients or their families.
 They are rightly focused on getting information that they can trust.
 Many stem cell clinics call the treatments that they offer by the name “clinical trial”.
 That’s often misleading.